 The parade eventually leads back into Tom McCall Waterfont Park for the finale, and the weekend then comes to a close.

-However, the fun doesn't stop when the park events are over, as many of the attendees flock to Portland's many gay bars to continue the celebration by eating, drinking, dancing, and being merry all weekend long.
+However, the fun doesn't stop when the park events are over, as many of the attendees flock to Portland's gay bars to continue the celebration by eating, drinking, dancing, and being merry all weekend long.

 Portland Latino Gay Pride

 Portland's fast-growing LGBTQ Latino community hosts a fun and inclusive Portland Latino Gay Pride (also known as PDX Latinx Pride) in late August.
 The events include a spoken word reading, as well as a series of film screenings, and the Tus Colores Festival that features live performances, food, ballet folklorico, and more.
 There is also a "SuperQueeroes" drag show and dance party held at the festival's main anchor, District East.

 Just across the Columbia River from Portland is the city of Vancouver, Washington, which holds an annual Pride event called Saturday in the Park Pride on July 13, 2019.
 Saturday in the Park Pride (SITPPride) has been held every year since 1994, making it one of the area's oldest LGBTQ-centric events.